 Pump tracks are great places to learn BMX bike racing skills.
 The track is, at the bottom, just a continuous circuit of hills and banks, usually made of soil and dirt, that can be ridden without the use of pedals.

-As bike control skills and experience improve BMX riders can generate higher speeds and greater momentum on even the smallest and shortest of pump tracks.
+As bike control skills and experience improve, BMX riders can generate higher speeds and greater momentum on even the smallest and shortest pump tracks.

 But that's not to say all pump tracks are created equal.
 Some pump track designs can be very demanding indeed, and the circuit can test the skills and techniques of even the best BMX riders.

 Much depends on the imagination and expertise that goes into designing a track.
 A small backyard pump track such as that built by Clark & Kent is terrific to ride, thanks to its progressive layout and diverse features.

 Pump tracks were spawned by BMX racecourses when race organisers realised they needed smaller runs where youngsters could hone their skills before they graduated to the full BMX racing track.